henrioliv/MinimalLamp/README.md

 * m to increase the brightness of the LED lamp
 * z to display the current configuration on the Serial interface
 * x to show this help

+The tab is named as z_\* because the Arduino needs to reach this tab at the end so that all variables were declared before its compilation.

+## Next steps

+The roadmap for new features for this projects are:
+* [ ] Create animations using the HSV color space
+* [ ] Add static or low speed animations
+* [ ] Add another form of communication (bluetooth, wifi, etc) for final implementation
+* [ ] Add more colors
+* [ ] Improve code performance, ie, reduce memory usage at maximum